 Fan Nickname: The fake Divermon are referred by fans as the "Digital Deep Ones".

-The decision to not make him develop as a character.
+The inclusion of Davis into the story and the decision to not make him develop as a character.

 The entire season owes its existence to this, as the head writer of Adventure didn't want to create a sequel.

-Jeff Nimoy stated that Digimon The Movie was supposed to just feature the first two movies, but higher ups demanded he add the third movie in, which he wanted to be shown as a TV special.
+On the other side of the Pacific, Jeff Nimoy stated that Digimon: The Movie was supposed to just feature the first two movies, but higher-ups demanded that he add the third movie in, which he wanted to be shown as a TV special.

-In the series itself, he and Bob were instructed by Fox Kids to make the series "funnier" which annoyed a lot of fans, eventually Jeff and Bob left, Fox Kids must of backed off because the final 8 episodes of the season were noticably less Gag Dub.
+In the series itself, Nimoy and his co-writer Bob Buchholz were instructed by Fox Kids to make the series "funnier" which annoyed a lot of fans.
+Eventually Jeff and Bob left the show due to frustrations with Fox's demands.
+Fox Kids must have backed off afterward because the final eight episodes of the season and the following season were noticeably less Gag Dub.

-In English, Prince also does the voice of Veemon.
+In English, Derek Stephen Prince does the voices of both Ken and Veemon.
 The trope gets played as early as episode 2, when the Emperor taunts the captured Digimon.

 In the Swedish dub, both Ken and Matt are voiced by Leo Hallerstam.
 Which proves amusing in the World Tour Episode.